ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 This document uses the terms List, Item and Integer from {{Section 3 of !STRUCTURED-FIELDS=RFC8941}} to specify syntax and parsing, along with the concept of "bare item".

-The fields defined in this document are collectively referred to as "RateLimit fields".
+The header fields defined in this document are collectively referred to as "RateLimit header fields".

 # Concepts